amanzi/ats/stable/_sources/input_spec/symbol_table_notes.rst.txt

    6. We use the word "specific" to mean a quantity that is per unit extent, e.g. specific enthalpy is per unit mol of water, or specific leaf area is per unit dry mass.
+   7. This is somewhat of a misnomer -- molar density is a property of a component in a phase.
+These are the molar density of H2O in a given phase, not total mols in a given phase.
+Perhaps a better name would be molar_density_water_as_liquid.
+   8. Note that, unless otherwise specified, [mol] always means mols of water.
+   9. [mol C] implies mols of an arbitrary component C.